Midtrans/advanced-faq-site/faq-general.md

 api.midtrans.com
 app.midtrans.com
 ```
-> Note: Always use the domain name to contact our API — never use an IP address.
+> Note: Always use the domain name to contact our API — avoid using IP address, because it may changes.

 Or if you really need to, you can whitelist the IP listed [here](https://www.cloudflare.com/ips/).
 However, you are responsible to always update the list yourself in case it got updated, else it might break your integration with Midtrans.